rdrr1990/datascience101/automating/mohanty_survey_guide.md

 Here is a basic plot we might want, which reflects the survey weights. `facet_grid()` is used to create analogous plots for each party identification.
 The plot uses the slightly wonky syntax `y = (..count..)/sum(..count..)` to display the results as percentages rather than counts.
-Note some code that cleans the data (mostly shortening labels) is omitted for brevity but can be found **INSERT LINK HERE**
+Note some code that cleans the data (mostly shortening labels) is omitted for brevity but can be found [here](https://github.com/rdrr1990/datascience101/blob/master/automating/pewpoliticaltemplate.Rmd).

 ```r